 Best dog bed for skinny breeds

 Both Mikhly and Dr. Whitney Miller, director of veterinary medicine at Petco, recommend this soft four-sided dog bed from Pendleton.
-Mikhly’s dog and cat are both fans of the cushy bed.
+Mikhly’s dog and cat are both fans.
 Miller says it’s a great option for the colder months because the recycled high-loft memory fiber keeps leaner breeds off the floor.
-It also provides cushioning for pressure points like elbows and hips, which if not properly protected “can lead to pain, skin damage, and in some cases even skin wounds.”
+It also provides cushioning for pressure points like elbows and hips, which, if not properly protected “can lead to pain, skin damage, and in some cases even skin wounds.”

 Best dog bed for older dogs

-Older dogs and dogs with less meat on their bones may not find extra-thick foam beds comfortable because they don’t weigh enough to sink in at all.
-Instead, soft, pillowy beds tend to be cozier and easier on their joints.
+Older dogs and dogs with less meat on their bones may not find extra-thick foam beds comfortable because they don’t weigh enough to sink into them.
+Instead, get them soft, pillowy beds, which tend to be cozier and easier on their joints.
 When Barrack’s dog, a 4.5-pound, 11-year-old Chihuahua named Eloise (a.k.a.
 Lil Weezy) isn’t snuggling next to her owner in a human bed, she sleeps on a Jax and Bones bed.
 “It’s a soft, fluffy bed that’s gentle on her older joints.
-Plus, it’s available in a small size for my little pup and comes in colors that work with my home.”
+Plus, it’s available in a small size for my little pup and comes in colors that work with my home,” she says.
 Askeland recommends the Jax and Bones bolster bed because, while it’s soft, it’s also sturdy, and you can remove the pillow and exterior bed cover for cleaning.